By Christine A. Bournias

 Determine if the facility is an ideal environment for your pet well in advance—not the day before you hop in the car or board an airplane to leave town.
 Your dog is family and they need a safe, healthy place to stay.
 Investing this time upfront is critical.

-Scheduling an interview for your dog well in advance of your drop off date will give you and your Pet Hotel time to make appropriate accommodations for your pet.
-In addition, reintroductions are necessary for Camp “regulars” to get back to normal at their local Pet Hotel.
+Scheduling an interview for your dog well in advance of your drop off date will give you and your daycare provider time to make appropriate accommodations for your pet.
+In addition, reintroductions are necessary for Camp “regulars” to get back to normal at their local daycare provider or Pet Hotel.

 Photo Credit: Breanna Elizabeth, Best Friends Pet Hotel (Willow Grove)